richmahn/en_tn/exo/front/intro.md

 #### What is the Book of Exodus about? ####

-Exodus appears to be a continuation of the previous book, Genesis.
-The first half of Exodus is about how Yahweh created a nation out of Abraham's descendants.
-This nation, which would be called "Israel," was meant to live in close relationship to Yahweh.
-The second half of Exodus describes how the Israelites received the Law of God to guide them in how to live in this way.
+Exodus continues the story of the previous book, Genesis.
+The first half of Exodus is about how Yahweh made Abraham's descendants into a nation.
+This nation, which would be called "Israel," was meant to belong to Yahweh and worship him.
+The second half of Exodus describes how God gave the Israelites his law through Moses.
+The law of Moses told the Israelites how to properly obey and worship Yahweh.

-The Book of Exodus also includes instructions about how the Israelites were to build the Tabernacle, the tent of worship that they would carry with them through the wilderness.
-The book also gives instructions as to how the Israelites were to worship Yahweh.
+The Book of Exodus also includes instructions about how the Israelites were to build the tabernacle.
+The tabernacle was a tent where Yahweh's presence would dwell.
+The Israelites worshiped and sacrificed animals to Yahweh at the tabernacle.
 (See: [[rc://en/tw/dict/bible/kt/lawofmoses]] and [[rc://en/tw/dict/bible/kt/tabernacle]])

 #### How should the title of this book be translated? ####